HomeEnterprise ITData CenterBudget 2022 should incentivise Made in India products in Data Centers to boost indigenisation and security

 Another thing I am looking forward to is the side.
 There has to be a special incentive for companies investing in R&D, there must be government incentivised and facilitated collaborations between the companies and premium Education and R&D facilities.

-This will be a major -changer as the R&D and education systems will become more aligned with the real world of commercially valid products, and the will benefit from innovation and local enhancement of the technology to create global competence.
+This will be a major game-changer as the R&D and education systems will become more aligned with the real world of commercially valid products, and the will benefit from innovation and local enhancement of the technology to create global competence.

 The author is co-founder at Netweb Technologies.
 Views are personal.